6 Data Storytelling Secrets Revealed by an Arty Team of Floral Designers

 The designer noted that many times you have to edit a flower or plant.
 He was referring to removing extra leaves so the beauty of the flower was more apparent.
-This is true for data visualizations as well.
-When you try to show all of the values then none of the values seem important.
+This is true for data storytelling as well.
+When you try to explain all of your messages, then none of the points seem important.

 Imagine if the designer had left all the leaves on these flowers – you would quickly lose a lot of the beauty.
-This one did a good job bringing forward the white and pink in the painting.
-I must admit – I’m partial to pink so I’m easy sell.
+Edit your message.

 Tip 3: One Color Highlights Importance

 I really love arrangements that feature multiple flowers and colors.
-In a flower arrangement the variation is what creates the overall beauty.
+In a flower arrangement, the variation is what creates the overall beauty.
 Sometimes if you use one color it allows the eye to concentrate on what is really important.
 In many of the arrangements the designer used a single flower color and it was like using a paintbrush to bring the eye right where she wanted it.
-The same is true with data visualization.
+The same is true with data visualizations.
 Using one color helps the viewer compare the values instead of focus on colors – it makes your message appear effortlessly.

 The bird’s nest tells a story of spring and yellow flowers suggest little birds.
 It’s really the simple color that directs your attention and the thought of baby birds that creates an emotional connection.

 The designer poked fun at herself by saying that her first few designs were a “hot mess” because they used so much going on.
 In this case, the viewer doesn’t understand where to look or even time to see the individual beauty in the flowers.

 Does this artwork make you a little nervous?
 I’m not sure what is most important, where did the artist want me to see?
 The flower arrangement maybe does a better job – I understand to focus on the middle flowers.

-You really want your data visualizations to focus on one message not draw attention to itself.
+You really want your data stories to focus on one message not draw attention to itself.
 This point cannot be overstated – it’s easy to find a busy design but difficult to find something attractive that communicates well.
-David McCandless does a good job making data interesting and eye-catching.

-Tip 6: Color Theory is Important for Designers
+Tip 6: Color Theory is Important for Data Visualization

 When you are painting with flowers, it is important to understand how color works.
 McLeod started adding some greenery to his arrangement to show how the pink flowers became more prominent from this paleness of the green.
-He spent hours learning how colors mixed and didn’t.
+He spent hours learning how colors mixed as well as what didn’t mix.
 He noted it was a continual learning process that takes years to master.
 (Also true for data visualization.)